Unboxed-Software/solana-course/content/movie-review-pt1.md

 }
 ```

+There's a lot in this example so let's take it one step at a time:

-This function starts by using the `split_first` function on the `input` parameter to return a tuple where the first element, `variant`, is the first byte from the byte array and the second element, `rest`, is the rest of the byte array.
-It then uses the `try_from_slice` method on `NoteInstructionPayload` to deserialize the rest of the byte array into an instance of `NoteInstructionPayload`.
-Finally, it uses a `match` statement on `variant` to create and return the appropriate enum instance.
+1. This function starts by using the `split_first` function on the `input` parameter to return a tuple.
+The first element, `variant`, is the first byte from the byte array and the second element, `rest`, is the rest of the byte array.
+2. The function then uses the `try_from_slice` method on `NoteInstructionPayload` to deserialize the rest of the byte array into an instance of `NoteInstructionPayload` called `payload`
+3. Finally, the function uses a `match` statement on `variant` to create and return the appropriate enum instance using information from `payload`

 Note that there is Rust syntax in this function that we haven't explained yet.
 The `ok_or` and `unwrap` functions are used for error handling and will be discussed in detail in another lesson.